damianoazzolini/gentians/README.md

 ```
 If `-alb=-1` is used, the `#modeb` above will have `negative` instead of `positive` as fourth argument.

-Currently, pay attention when using this together with aggregates, since you may encounter an infinite loop whle grounding the program.
+Currently, pay attention when using this together with aggregates, since you may encounter an infinite loop while grounding the program.

 ## Predicate Invention
 You can enable predicate invention with the option `--invention=N` where `N` is the number of predicates to invent.